M7OCM/890/README.md

 ## Latest
 v2.0.9-naf 17022024 I am no longer supporting AM Fix in my firmware revisions as AGC Mode/Reg Editor surpasses the formers performance.
 Includes Xawen/Marcos' DCS revision!
 Cosmetics, plus new Scan List info in status bar, 8 character descriptor editable in helper.c (end of code) then recompile binary.

-How to... to scan lists firstly you need to add frequencies via the Menu to a specific 'Scan List'.
-Alternatively use Chirp (load my modified Python module).
-Once completed press scan to start, press again to advance to next list.
-There are no limits to list size and the same frequencies can be added to more than one list.

 ![20240209_105633](https://github.com/M7OCM/890/assets/128899149/0d65071a-431f-4832-acfc-9845ab84e00f)

 v2.0.8-naf 09022024 No AM Fix.
 If you prefer AM Fix use standard v2.0.7.